Exercises to try with your students

 This can be useful for students to quickly understand the main points of a course materials, papers, textbooks, or lecture notes.
 Comparing your summary and the AI summary will make sure that you understand the content enough to condense it in this way.

-Use this post lecture or pre-seminar to make sure that you have the knowledge you need to succeed in your session.
+Use this post-lecture or pre-seminar to make sure that you have the knowledge you need to succeed in your session.

 Limitations

-AI technology such as ChatGPT can be used as a reliable and accurate tool for translation.
+GenAI tools can be used as a reliable and accurate tool for translation.
 It allows students to easily translate texts from one language to another, providing them with a valuable tool for comprehension and communication.
 This could be reading an article or a text in another language or can be used by EAL learners to translate from their language to English or vice versa.

 AI tools can translate between many different languages and its advanced language model allows it to understand the context of the text, providing translations that are more natural.
 AI can save time compared to manual translation, making it a convenient tool for students who need quick and accurate responses for their studies.